Linearburn/ModTracker/README.md

+## License

+This project is licensed under a proprietary license.
+You may view the source code for personal use only.
+Redistribution, modification, and commercial use are prohibited without explicit permission from the author.
+See the [LICENSE](./LICENSE) file for more details.

+For inquiries regarding permissions, please contact nathan.allen@live.com.

 # ModTracker

 ModTracker is a Windows Forms application that allows users to manage and track mods for Conan Exiles.
 The application supports adding, removing, and enabling/disabling mods, and it can save and load the mod list from a file.